How to Become a Superintendent

 Education is light, lack of it darkness Russian Proverb

-Someone who is to become a superintendent will be highly familiar with educational policy, reform, and current trends.
+Someone who is to become a school superintendent will be highly familiar with educational policy, reform and current trends.
 This person will have the ability to multitask while keeping the goals of the board and county in mind.
 This person should be budget conscious, but also know when repairs and upgrades are needed and necessary.
-A school superintendent must be a leader, supervisor, and manager.
-This person needs to be able to check qualifications and find the ideal candidate for upper level positions such as principals.
+A school superintendent must be a leader, supervisor and manager.
+This person needs to be able to check qualifications and find the ideal candidate for upper-level positions such as principals.
 A school superintendent is someone that has to make tough decisions on the daily basis.

-A superintendent is typically a contract based position so the renewal of the contract is an area that is open for growth.
-Statistically speaking, the rate of superintendent jobs is low as there are few positions when compared to other educational jobs.
+A superintendent of schools is typically a contract-based position, so the renewal of the contract is an area that is open for growth.
+Statistically speaking, the amount of superintendent jobs is low as there are few positions when compared to other educational jobs.
 However, since this is a contractual position, the person in the job may change more frequently.

-A superintendent's qualifications are set by each school district, but some standards do apply.
-It is expected that a superintendent has at least a Master's Degree or higher.
-The individual state will determine whether a superintendent must hold a certain certificate in a specified area such as leadership and/or administration.
+The individual state will determine whether a superintendent of schools must hold a certain certificate in a specified area such as leadership and/or administration.
 In addition, some states require a potential superintendent to pass exams as specified at that state level.
-The superintendent will also be expected to have two to five years administrative experience as a principal or other school administrator.
-This means that the superintendent would have had to complete a teaching certificate, years of teaching experience, and possible leadership classes just to gain the principal job before becoming superintendent.
+The superintendent will also be expected to have two to five years of administrative experience as a principal or other school administrator.
+This means that the superintendent would have had to complete a teaching certificate, years of teaching experience and possible leadership classes just to gain the principal job before becoming superintendent.

-This all means that a program to become a superintendent will include education classes, administration classes, leadership classes, and developmental classes over the course of many years.
+This all means that a program to become a school superintendent will include education classes, administration classes, leadership classes and developmental classes over the course of many years.
 A superintendent will also have taken many hours of professional development as a teacher and administrator.
-As mentioned, each state can require different qualifications so more information can be gained by researching the area in which you wish to be superintendent.
+As mentioned, each state can require different qualifications so more information can be gained by researching the area in which you wish to be superintendent of schools.

 The superintendent usually has a central office within the board of education.
 However, much of his or her time will be spent in meetings or touring schools as needed.

-High level administration beyond that of the principal and vice-principal team is required in order to steer the district's policies and mission in a progressive manner toward excellence for today's students.
-Superintendents can administer unified school districts, elementary districts, or high school districts - the role is largely the same, though a background in teaching is preferred.
+High-level administration beyond that of the principal and vice-principal team is required in order to steer a school district's policies and mission in a progressive manner toward excellence for today's students.
+School superintendents can administer unified school districts, elementary districts or high school districts - the role is largely the same, though a background in teaching is preferred.
 Superintendents:

-- Ensure that programs are pursuant to district policies and regulations
+- Ensure that all primary and secondary school programs and activities are pursuant to district policies and regulations

 - Promote student academic achievement at all levels